Chapter 23

 From the neighbouring room, we could all hear Ernest’s thin gasp.

-“I’m not sure,” answered Wilbur, standing.
-He wandered in deep thought to the kitchen, Yvette and I in his wake, before suddenly stopping in his tracks.
+“I’m not sure,” answered Wilbur.
+Abruptly, he left the room and wandered in deep thought to the kitchen, Yvette and I in his wake.
+There, he suddenly stopped in his tracks.
 “But I have an idea.
 Would you mind making a call please Steven?”

 “I’d rather hear your idea.”